- Upcoming Meeting:

 RTSD funded projects are included in the Capital Improvement Program under "Streets and Highways".
 Unless there is an immediate safety concern, projects are completed consistent with the plan.
 Projects are contingent upon available funding.

 The RTSD has the authority to purchase railroad right-of-way, acquire land (by purchase or eminent domain) for railroad purposes, receive title of property and enter into contracts and agreements.
 RTSD funded projects must follow strict regulations.
-In addition to compliance with existing government regulations, each major project must have a positive cost/benefit ratio.
+In addition to compliance with existing government regulations, major projects must consider costs and benefits.

 How is the RTSD Funded?

 RTSDs may levy property taxes (through the County Board) to a maximum amount of $.026/$100.
-Currently the rate is set at $.010/$100.
-For a $150,000 home, the RTSD tax amount would be about $15.00 per year.
-During the first 25 years, RTSDs could borrow money and issue general obligation bonds to fund projects, however, this authority was not extended in 1995.
-Typically, the City of Lincoln and Lancaster County RTSD raises about $5,000,000 in funding through property taxes per year, however, the levy was reduced for 2013, so property tax funding will total about $2,000,000 this year.
+When the RTSD property tax levy is set at the maximum amount, the City of Lincoln and Lancaster County RTSD can raise about $5,600,000 in funding per year.
+However, the levy was reduced for 2013 and has not been restored.
+Currently the rate is set at $.013/$100, which raises approximately $2,800,000 in funding for one year.
+For a $150,000 home, the annual RTSD tax amount is about $19.00.
 RTSD funds are exclusively for improvements to railroad/car/pedestrian safety and cannot be appropriated elsewhere.

 |RTSD Funds Collected Through Levy (1990-2011)||$66,186,900|